Broken Families and Broken Children

 Is Change Possible?

-Our project, “Serbelt (Revival) Mobile Drop-in Centre” has been created out of the stark reality encountered in Ulaanbaatar by our existing Good Neighbour Society project team .
+Our project, “Sergelt (Revival) Mobile Drop-in Centre” has been created out of the stark reality encountered in Ulaanbaatar by our existing Good Neighbour Society project team.
 This city ‘boasts’ 35% of the population either homeless or living well below the poverty line in crude dwellings without water, electricity or sewerage supply (There may be an outdoor toilet).
-Serbelt’s team, a combination of paid and volunteer staff, are confronting this challenge with a variety of skills including first aid, counselling and addiction/anger management.
+Sergelt’s team, a combination of paid and volunteer staff, are confronting this challenge with a variety of skills including first aid, counselling and addiction/anger management.

-Our Mobile Drop-in Centre (van) offers these people the most basic of needs – hot drinks and food, a shower and first aid treatment.
-Especially in the cold winter months they will transport homeless people from the freezing streets to overnight shelters.
-As resources permit, and to those who are receptive, they also offer counselling and life skills, advocacy services to help them obtain new legal documents and connect them with social services and work placement opportunities.
+Our Mobile Drop-in Centre (city-bus) offers these people the most basic of needs – hot drinks and food, a washing facility and first aid treatment.
+As resources permit, and to those who are receptive, we also offer counselling and life skills, advocacy services to help them obtain new legal documents and connect them with social services and work placement opportunities.

 Mobile Van a Reality